How to flash the firmware

 programming time constraints are minimum values.

-_sp12rc is in plain language and may be edited (with
+_sp12rc is in plain language and may be edited (with care), for

 instance to make SP12 use a different parallel port (read